ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Removed moot reference to Section 3.4.5.3 of RFC 8949.

 * Fixed example to correctly use the I-Regexp flavor from RFC 9485.

+* Highlighted that values to register for IANA are suggested.

 * Updated references.